 1. From the main screen

 Tap the plus in the bottom right corner, then tap Import PDF.
 This will create a new note with the PDF you selected.
 If the PDF is one you've previously imported, you will have the option to create a new note or open an existing note containing the PDF.

 2. While inside an existing note

-You can insert a PDF anywhere inside an existing note (even a note that was created from a PDF).
+You can insert a PDF anywhere inside an existing note (including a note that was created from a PDF).
 Any note can contain an infinite number of PDFs.
-To insert a PDF into an existing note, navigate to the page in the note where you want to insert the PDF, then long press the current page number, then choose Insert PDF.
+To insert a PDF into an existing note, navigate to the page in the note where you want to insert the PDF, then open the page actions menu, then choose Insert PDF.

 3. From outside Squid

 You can select a PDF while outside Squid and choose to open the PDF using Squid.
 This will create a new note with the PDF.
 If the PDF is one you've previously imported, you will have the option to create a new note or open an existing note containing the PDF.